 It can be tempting to think of a conference as a sort of vacation, and there’s no question that it’s nice to break out of your routine now and then.
-However, conferences aren’t for rest and relaxation; they’re for becoming a more confident, connected professional.
+However, conferences aren’t for rest and relaxation; they’re for becoming more confident, connected professionals.

 On the other hand, it can be tempting to demand too much from the conference.
 Even if you attend every session, talk to people at every opportunity, take notes and squeeze every drop of experience you can from the event, it won’t fix your career or turn around a struggling company.
 You’re likely to wear yourself out before the conference is over, potentially missing out on insights you could have gained had you paced yourself.

 Here are some tips for getting the most from an innovation conference.

 First, it’s important to understand why you’re attending.
 Are you there primarily to make new contacts, to give a presentation on behalf of your company, or to learn about new technology?
 You’ll probably do all those things, but remember your primary purpose for being there.
 In fact, it’s smart to set two or three goals for your conference experience and refer to them often.